to-sim-or-not-to-sim/evo-system/README.md

 5. Add omnivorous animals.
 6. Optimization and code cleanup.

+---

-**NOTE**: this is a personal, work-in-progress project built for exercise and interests in evolving ecosystems.
-There is no guarantee of continued development, but I wanted to share this project because I think it's a cool and inspiring project.
+**Note**: this is a personal, work-in-progress project built for exercise and interests in evolving ecosystems.
+There is no guarantee of continued development, but I wanted to share this project because I think it's a cool and inspiring one.